uchexm/JavaScript-Capstone-Project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Tv Hub <a name="about-project"></a>
+# 📖 Movie Site <a name="about-project"></a>

-**Tv Hub** is a demo project illustrating a movie app.
+**Movie Site** is a demo project illustrating a movie app.
 The app list out the movies that one can comment on it and like it.
 It loads diffrent movies eaach time the user reloads the page.

 ## 🛠 Built With <a name="built-with"></a>